fromdeno/deno2node/README.md

 `fetch`.
 Consequently, you need to _shim_ them, i.e. provide code that supplements the missing globals.

+> Note that `deno2node` does not actually touch global definitions.
+Instead, it
+> only injects import statements in the respective modules.

 For instance, you can use [`node-fetch`] as a substitue for the built-in `fetch` of Deno.